Catherine McArthur

-Catherine "Cat" McArthur (born 3 August 1992) is an Australian canoeist.
+Catherine McArthur (born 3 August 1992) is an Australian canoeist.
 She qualified to represent Australia at the 2020 Summer Olympics.
 Her team consisting of Jo Brigden-Jones, Shannon Reynolds and Jaime Roberts made the women's K-4 final but failed to win a medal, coming 7th with a time of 1:39.797 over two seconds slower than their best time in the heats.

 Early years

 Born in Singapore, McArthur went to boarding school in Melbourne.
 She joined the South Australian Sports Institute while studying at the University of Adelaide.
 McArthur later moved to the Gold Coast where she is coached by Anna Wood in the Queensland Academy of Sport National Women's Canoe Sprint Program.

 McArthur started paddling as a 16-year-old as part of a school sport program.
 Her influence was a friend's older sister who was a kayaker She paddled in a school team relay at the Murray Marathon and between 2012 and 2015, McArthur represented Australia at the Under 23 World Championships and managed several top 10 results including K-1 500 bronze in 2015.